julia-pascale/pascale_GISportfolio/README.md

 ## what I hope to learn

-I'm looking forward to practicing my GIS skills in this course!
-I like making data visualizations that look cool and help people process important information quickly.
+I'm looking forward to practicing and further developing my GIS skills in this course.
+I like making maps and other data visualizations that look cool and help people process important information quickly.
 When I graduate I want to use these skills to inform advocacy and decision-making for governments and mission-based organizations.

 ## portfolio
-Here is some of my work! <br>
+Here is some of my work. <br>

 [in-class tutorial on basemaps](/pascale_GISportfolio/class_tutorial.html)